 Error codes Failure message What it means What to do 6 Reply failure - no contact with EML The EML is not responding Check the connection is correct.
 Restart, check the options are correct 61 Bad communication with EML sensor The CD401 has failed in an attempt to get a response from the EML 224S sensor Check connections to the sensor, check the baudrates are the same.
 All other messages Some other codes exist, however will not assist in diagnostics.
-If you have a problem - contact SKIPPER development (development@ skipper.no)
+If you have a problem - contact SKIPPER development (support. skipper@jotron.com)

-SKIPPER Electronics AS APPENDIX 6 SUPPORT SOFTWARE
+APPENDIX 6 SUPPORT SOFTWARE